whitneyburton/portfolios/students/1610-back/eric-wahlgren/eric_mod_two_portfolio.markdown

 ### Being a Community Member

 **Nick Isaacs (mentor)**
+**

+**Marisa Burton**
+*I really enjoyed working with Eric on Little Shop.
+He perseveres and is great to pair with and work through a problem together.
+Eric is always focused on completing a task until it’s completed, and he knows when to ask for help when he needs it.
+Eric knows a lot more than he thinks he does, and I hope he will be more confident with coding in the future.*

+**Jason Conrad**
+*I had the priveledge of working with Eric on the Little Shop project.
+For this project Eric was our Project Manager, and he was quick to get us on task as far as getting the repository and waffle set up, and getting us started on breaking down the user stories into actionable waffle cards and wireframing our layout.
+Eric was always willing to pair on things that people might be struggling with.
+He always kept us on track and would check in with us on how it was going with the piece that we were working on, offering his help, while still working on his pieces.
+I would defnitely work with Eric again.*

+**Molly Brown**
+*First and foremost I was impressed by Eric's attention to detail on our project.
+He noticed many areas for improvement and took the initiative in solving issues.
+I was also impressed by his tenacity in working through difficult problems and patience to try out many different solutions until he found the one that worked.
+Finally, I feel that we all benefitted greatly from his willingness to jump into every aspect of the project and pair with people to work through issues.
+I think the polish and cohesivness of our final project can be atributed in large part to Eric's hard work.*

 **Mike Schutte**
 *A wise woman once told me that the smartest person in the room doesn’t have all the answers, they just ask the right questions.
 Eric is a phenomenally present and curious listener in all situations, and delivers questions at will that reflect this unrivaled sense of intention.
 In the hustle bustle lifestyle of Turing, Eric is a continual breath of fresh and authentic air that always reminds me to think beyond the scope of a single project or problem, and remember why this work matters and how satisfying it can be.
 He demonstrates respect and empathy in a multitude of ways, and I am sincerely grateful for his presence during my Turing experience.*